srph/angularjs-structure-styleguide/README.md

 ├── ...
 ```

-The ```app``` folder contains all the app's states.
-And each state may contain the controllers, directives, services to be **specifically** used for itself or child states.

 ### Q: What is a state? ###

 Used to register a state, see [ui-router](https://github.com/angular-ui/ui-router).
 This also has been asked before, see [this issue](https://github.com/srph/angularjs-structure-styleguide/issues?q=is%3Aissue+is%3Aclosed).

 ### Q: What if I started having more than 1 partial, controllers, and other things?

-If the state starts to use more than 1 partial, this is when you start grouping them to a folder.
-If the state starts to have more than 2 controllers, you're doing it wrong.
+**If the state starts to use more than 1 partial, this is when you start grouping them to a folder.** If the state starts to have more than 2 controllers, you're doing it wrong.
 Take advantage of the directives, the ```controllerAs``` syntax, and isolated scope.
 For example:

 ```
 ├── app/